hongtaowu67/container_imagine/README.md

 In this module, the robot autonomously moves to 24 different views to capture the view of the object placed on a transparent platform.
 The depth camera and the corresponding robot pose are recored in each of the view and will later be used to reconstruct the object with TSDF fusion.

+Specify the capturing pose of the robot in *self.rob_joints_view* in *capture_view.py*.
+In this paper, we use 24 views.
+But more or less views are also ok.

 ### TSDF Fusion
+The TSDF Fusion code is sourced from [Andy Zeng's TSDF fusion repo](https://github.com/andyzeng/tsdf-fusion) which was originally written to work with GPU.

 ### V-HACD convex decomposition